neelsoumya/basic_statistics/README.md

 # basic_statistics

-This is a repository for teaching basics of statistics.
+This is a repository for teaching basics of statistics for data science.
 It is intended for use in an introductory data science class and/or for working professionals who want to learn the basics of data science.